AppFair/appfair.github.io/index.md

 }
 ```

-The catalog is constructed from the list of all the [forks of the appfair/App.git](https://github.com/appfair/App/network/members) who have passed the `integrate-release` phases and have an [artifact for download](https://github.com/appfair/App/releases) and whose organizations are valid (e.g., have a valid app name and have issues and discussions enabled).
+The catalog is automatically constructed from the list of all the [forks of the appfair/App.git](https://github.com/appfair/App/network/members) who have passed the `integrate-release` phases and have an released artifact, and whose organizations are valid (e.g., have a valid app name and have issues and discussions enabled).
-The catalog creation is completely automatic.

 Note that the same app will appear twice if it targets multiple operating systems with different binary artifact formats (e.g., `.zip` and `.ipa`).